 way out of this place.
 Despite it seeming as though every bone in

 his body were broken, Joe was still somehow able to get to his feet.

 Slowly, painfully, he managed to find just enough of a hand and

 foothold to begin climbing from the depths of the fissure.

 Joe was only half way up the rough, jagged wall when a torrent of

 flames swirled over and then into the pit.
 Joe felt his hands and

-his back sizzle and sear from the intense heat.
+his back sizzle and sear as his skin split open from the intense heat.
 He let out with

 yet another scream of agony as his hands pulled loose from the rocks